Newark & District Photographic Society

 The Annual Subscription & Attendance Fees for Members and the Guest & Visitor Fees shall be set by the Committee for the following season at the AGM.

-The Committee may introduce additional charges for individual meetings as it deems appropriate.
-This will not apply to members of clubs visiting for inter-club competitions.
+The Committee, or with the approval of the Committee any Sub-Committee or Working Party organising additional activities, may introduce additional charges for individual meetings or events as it deems appropriate.
+This will not apply to members of clubs visiting for inter-club events unless deemed appropriate.
+Any introduction of, or change to, additional changes must be declared a minimum of 24 hours prior to the meeting or event.

 The Statement of Accounts must be signed off by an appropriate independent examiner, appointed for this purpose by the Committee, who cannot have held any office within The Society in the financial year(s) they examine or hold any office within the Society while acting as examiner.
 The Statement of Accounts for the previous season and an interim report for the current season shall be presented at the AGM.